 I think it's a very safe city to live in, but it is good to be aware that, There are some moments of civil unrest that you should be prepared for.

 That is everything about living and working in Istanbul.
 I hope this was helpful for you.
-Be sure to check out the links to the teaching jobs in Istanbul to starting your life and finding a job there.
+Be sure to check out the links about teaching jobs in Istanbul to start your life in this beautiful city and find a job there.